Financial Aid and Scholarships

 Community Connection Grant

-The Community Connection Grant (CCG) offers area students an opportunity to attend Olivet at a significantly discounted rate.
+The Community Connection Grant (CCG), which totals $10,000 per year with a total value of $40,000 over four years, offers potential students who graduated from a local community the opportunity to attend Olivet at a significantly discounted rate.
 Available to any student meeting admissions requirements who has graduated from or currently resides in the following communities:

 Albion; Athens; Battle Creek: Central, Lakeview and St. Philip; Bellevue; Charlotte; Climax-Scotts; Concord; Dewitt; East Lansing; Eaton Rapids; Grand Ledge; Harper Creek; Holt; Homer; Jackson; Jackson Lumen-Christi; Lakewood; Lansing: Catholic Central, Eastern, Everett and Sexton; Maple Valley; Marshall; Mason; Okemos; Olivet; Parma Western; Pennfield; Portland; Potterville; Springport; Tekonsha; Union City and Waverly.